Protecting Our Daughters

 The Birth of Protecting Our Daughters

 After reopening their church in Nairobi, Kenya post-COVID, Susan and Robert Owade were approached by numerous women and girls facing a critical need for sanitary supplies.
 Deeply moved, Susan devised a design for a washable, reusable sanitary pad.
-She relayed the issue to Pam Clark, her mission work partner of 17 years.
+She relayed the issue to Pam Clark, her mission work partner since 2006.
 Together, Susan and Pam launched the POD Project on September 26, 2020, introducing sewing classes at the Owade’s church.
-Equipped with sewing machines, materials, supplies, and a dedicated trainer, these sessions not only addressed the sanitary concerns but also empowered participants with a valuable skill, benefitting both individuals and the wider community.

 Empowering Kenyan Girls